CZEMacLeod/MSBuild.SDK.SystemWeb/src/MSBuild.SDK.SystemWeb.Templates/README.md

 `dotnet new systemwebfull`

-To select the VB.Net version use the flag `-lang VB` e.g. `dotnet new systemweb -land VB`
+To select the VB.Net version use the flag `-lang VB` e.g. `dotnet new systemweb -lang VB`

 ### Visual Studio